 Tacoma Rainiers Game Notes: vs. Round Rock (6:05 PT)

-Today begins the final six-game homestand of the regular season.
-Tacoma is 3.0 GB of Round Rock for the PCL's lone second half playoff spot with six to play.
+Tacoma is 2.0 GB of Round Rock for the PCL's lone second half playoff spot, with five to play.

 FOUR SCORE, AND 63 YEARS AGO: Tacoma's Triple-A franchise (est. 1960) has four 20-home run hitters in a single season for the first time.
 Jake Scheiner (30 HR), Brian O'Keefe (22 HR), Zach DeLoach (22 HR) and Taylor Trammell (21 HR) have achieved the franchise-first.

-THE REAL DELO: Tacoma OF Zach DeLoach leads the Rainiers with 142 hits through the first 132 games of his Triple-A debut; he has the third-most hits in the PCL (54 XBH, T-6th).
-DeLoach's 242 total bases rank second in the league (29 doubles are sixth), and he's climbed to sixth in RBI with 85; DeLoach's 22 HR and 85 RBI are both new career-highs (14 HR & 73 RBI at Double-A Arkansas last season).
+THE REAL DELO: Tacoma OF Zach DeLoach leads the Rainiers with 145 hits through the first 133 games of his Triple-A debut; he has the second-most hits in the PCL (54 XBH, T-6th).
+DeLoach's 245 total bases rank second in the league (30 doubles are sixth), and he's climbed to seventh in RBI with 86; DeLoach's 22 HR and 86 RBI are both new career-highs (14 HR & 73 RBI at Double-A Arkansas last season).

-HUMMING ALONG: Tacoma super-utility man Cooper Hummel has hit safely in 16 of his last 18 games, batting .315 (23x73).
-Hummel has doubled 7x and hit three homers in this span, while playing first base, left field, and catching.
-His OPS is .932 (.398/.534) over his last 18 starts, with eight walks, 12 runs scored and 13 RBI.
-Hummel is sporting the sixth-highest OBP in the PCL overall (.406), and is T-9th in steals (26).
+HUMMING ALONG: Tacoma super-utility man Cooper Hummel has hit safely in 17 of his last 19 games, batting .321 (25x78).
+Hummel has doubled 8x and hit four homers in this span, while playing first base, left field, and catching.
+His OPS is .981 (.404/.577) over his last 19 starts, with nine walks, 14 runs scored and 14 RBI.
+Hummel is sporting the sixth-highest OBP in the PCL overall (.407), and is T-9th in steals (26).

 SEVY TIME: Rainiers catcher Pedro Severino batted .362 in August (16 GP), and is batting .315 (35x111) over his last 30 games, dating to July 19.
 He has 14 extra-base hits in this span (eight doubles, six homers), with a .911 OPS (.361/.550) and 23 RBI.
 Severino has homered in four of his last 13 games played (grand slam 8/25 vs. LV).

-"R"UN IT BACK: Tacoma leads the PCL in stolen bases with 205 (El Paso- 200), and is second to only Omaha (217) at Triple-A. Last season, the Rainiers led the level (by 13) with 205 stolen bases, which set a new franchise record.
+"R"UN IT BACK: Tacoma leads the PCL in stolen bases with 206 (El Paso- 203), and is second to only Omaha (218) at Triple-A. 206 SB is a new franchise record, after the Rainiers led Triple-A last season (by 13) with 205 steals.

-TRAM IS ON TIME: Rainiers OF Taylor Trammell drove in eight runs over six games last week at Oklahoma City, while homering twice and doubling twice (8-for-26, 3 BB, 6 runs scored).
+#DarrenDay: 2023 is the fifth season in which right-hander Darren McCaughan has pitched for Tacoma.
+His 84th career start for the Rainiers will be tonight, and he's alone in fifth in franchise history; Steve Luebber is fourth with 86 starts, between 1972 and 1977 for the Tacoma Twins.
+McCaughan has accumulated 409 strikeouts for the Rainiers, which are third-most in Tacoma's Triple-A history (since 1960).
+McCaughan is the all-time "Rainiers" strikeout leader, during the modern era/Seattle affiliation (since 1995).
+Only Ron Herbel (443 K) and Luebber (431 K) from the 1960s and 70s have fanned more batters than McCaughan in franchise history.

-GET YOUR SCHEIN ON: Tacoma corner INFJake Scheiner leads the Pacific Coast League in home runs (30) and RBI (105).
-He's fifth in the PCL in total bases (234), with the second-most extra-base hits (55) and fourth-most runs scored (91) in the league.
-Scheiner is batting .307 (46x150) with RISP (15 HR).
-His 105 RBI are already ninth-most in a season for Tacoma, equal his career-high (last season at Double-A Arkansas), and are the most for the Rainiers since 1997, when Dan Rohrmeier set the franchise record with 120 RBI.
-Scheiner needs one RBI to tie Carmen Fanzone (106) of the 1971 Tacoma Cubs for eighth on the single-season list.
+McCaughan, Seattle's 12th round draft selection in 2017 out of Long Beach State University, is third in the PCL this season in innings pitched (133.2), and fourth in strikeouts (125).

 JAKE RHYMES WITH RAKE: Jake Scheiner is homering once every 4.13 games over the first 124 games of his Triple-A debut, has achieved the seventh 30-home run season in Tacoma's Triple-A history (since 1960), and the first since Alex Liddi (30) for the 2011 Rainiers.